wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

   CMD ["yarn", "start:docker"]
 ```

 Here '.npmrc' contains the registry which points to our own private npm.
-We are copying it so that docker container can fetch our private repos from it.
+We are copying it so that the docker container can fetch our private repos from it.

 ### Cacheing

-Everytime we change our code, we don't want docker container to install dependencies again (unless changed).
-For this we divided the 'COPY' step in above dockerfile in 2 parts:
+Every time we change our code, we don't want docker container to install dependencies again (unless changed).
+For this we divided the 'COPY' step in above dockerfile into 2 parts:

 ```dockerfile
   # Here we are copying the package.json and yarn.lock files and doing dependencies installation.